jonbhanson/flutter_native_splash/README.md

   # size of the app.
 Only one parameter can be used, color and background_image cannot both be set.
   color: "#42a5f5"
   #background_image: "assets/background.png"

   # Optional parameters are listed below.
 To enable a parameter, uncomment the line by removing
   # the leading # character.

   # The image parameter allows you to specify an image used in the splash screen.
 It must be a
   # png file and should be sized for 4x pixel density.
   #image: assets/splash.png

+  # This property allows you to specify an image used as branding in the splash screen.
+It must be
+  # a png file.
+Currently, it is only supported for Android and iOS.
+  branding: assets/dart.png

+  # Specify your branding image for dark mode.
+  #branding_dark: assets/dart_dark.png

+  # To position the branding image at the bottom of the screen you can use bottom, bottomRight,
+  # and bottomLeft.
+The default values is bottom if not specified or specified something else.
+  #
+  # Make sure this content mode value should not be similar to android_gravity value and ios_content_mode
+  # value.
+  branding_mode: bottom

   # The color_dark, background_image_dark, and image_dark are parameters that set the background
   # and image when the device is in dark mode.
 If they are not specified, the app will use the
   # parameters from above.
 If the image_dark parameter is specified, color_dark or
   # background_image_dark must be specified.  color_dark and background_image_dark cannot both be
   # set.
   #color_dark: "#042a49"
   #background_image_dark: "assets/dark-background.png"
   #image_dark: assets/splash-invert.png

   # The android, ios and web parameters can be used to disable generating a splash screen on a given
   # platform.
   #android: false
   #ios: false